sergmain/metaheuristic/README.md

 \* Station is a client part of metaheuristic which is processing tasks.
 \*\* Launchpad is a server part of metaheuristic which is serving all configurations and managing the process of assigning tasks to Stations.

+## Copyright
+Innovation platforms LLC, CA US